bcgsc/pori/docs/developer_reference/contributing.md

 ## Code Style

 In general we try to use automated tools to enforce code style.
-This helps avoid adding extra work on the developers and also makes the style choices transparent and consistent.
+This helps avoid adding extra work for the developers and also makes the style choices transparent and consistent.
 For javascript/typescript we use [ESLint](https://eslint.org/) to enforce compliance.
 For python files we use [Black](https://github.com/psf/black).
 These checks are generally run and included in the automated builds.

 ## Branching Model